Skip to content

 TIP

-If the server responds with an HTTP status >= 300, then value will be always be null, and error will have a returned value instead.
+If the server responds with an HTTP status >= 300, then the value will always be null, and error will have a returned value instead.

 Otherwise, response will be passed to data.